HappyCerberus/playground-zc72vb8a/topk.md

 First observation to notice is that if we know the $`k`$-th element, getting the top $`k`$ elements is a simple scan through the array with $`O(n)`$ complexity.
 So let's just concentrate on solving the $`k`$-th element in $`O(n)`$ time.

 Let's imagine that would believe in our luck and just blindly guess that a particular element is the $`k`$-the element.
 How would we verify that?
-If we use this element as a pivot and partition the array around it, we end up with all the bigger elements on its left and all the smaller elements on its left.
-If the picked element ends up on the $`k`$-th position, we know that our guess was correct.
+If we use this element as a pivot and partition the array around it, we end up with all the bigger elements to its left and all the smaller elements to its right.
+If the picked element ends up on the $`k`$-th position, we know that our guess was correct (if the array has all unique elements).

 What happens if we weren't correct?
 Well, we know on which side of the pivot our $`k`$-the element lies at least.
 If the pivot ended up on a position $`i<k`$ then we need to search the elements to the right of the pivot, if it ended up on a position $`i>k`$, we need to search to the left.